avns-ajit/userManagement/README.md

 https://www.getpostman.com/collections/4c7674956fa384a126ad

 # Setup
-Please create DataBase name : user_management.
+1.Please create DataBase name : user_management.
-Refer to DATABASE_MODEL.png for Database Model.
+2.Refer to DATABASE_MODEL.png for Database Model.
-Run the user_management.sql to create the tables and above is preloaded with relevant Permissions and Admin User.
+3.Run the user_management.sql to create the tables and above is preloaded with relevant Permissions and Admin User.
-Admin UserId to start with - 49d324ea-6146-11e9-ad9d-24a074f0655e
+4.Admin UserId to start with - 49d324ea-6146-11e9-ad9d-24a074f0655e

 # Permissions
-USER_CREATE - To Create Users
+1.USER_CREATE - To Create Users
-USER_DELETE - To Delete Users
+2.USER_DELETE - To Delete Users
-GROUP_CREATE - To Create Groups
+3.GROUP_CREATE - To Create Groups
-GROUP_DELETE - To Delete Groups
+4.GROUP_DELETE - To Delete Groups
-GROUP_ADD - To Add Users to groups
+5.GROUP_ADD - To Add Users to groups
-GROUP_REMOVE - To Remove Users from Groups
+6.GROUP_REMOVE - To Remove Users from Groups

 # Roles
-ADMIN
+1.ADMIN
-USER
+2.USER